awslabs/ai-video-super-resolution/docs/en/uninstall.md

 ## Deleting the Amazon S3 buckets

 The solution creates two S3 buckets that are not automatically deleted.
-To delete these buckets, use the steps below.
+You can choose to follow the following steps to delete these buckets manually.

 1. Sign in to the [Amazon S3][s3-console] console.
 1. Select the bucket name starting with `superresolutionstack-superresolutionstorage`.